Skip to content

 The good news up front: telemetry never travels through the server, so even while the server is being upgraded your collectors keep running and your data keeps flowing.
 What an upgrade briefly affects is the control plane — the UI, the API, config push, and fleet status.

-The one rule: preserve the server secret
+The one rule: preserve the state

 Upgrade order: server first